CleverTap Achieves AWS Retail Competency Status

 From the U.S. to Latin America to Europe, Asia, and the Middle East, CleverTap is enabling brands to create and foster individual relationships with customers.
 The solution has been adopted by some of the world's leading organizations across multiple industries, and customer growth has surged over 2X over the past year, with an average of more than eight billion user actions processed each day.
 CleverTap has helped generate over $2 billion in incremental revenue for its customers, and currently reaches more than one billion devices and over 8,000 consumer apps in more than 100 countries.

 AWS is enabling scalable, flexible, and cost-effective solutions from startups to global enterprises.
-To support the seamless integration and deployment of these solutions, AWS established the"nofollow" >"nofollow" >AWS Competency Program to help customers identify Consulting and Technology APN Partners with deep industry experience and expertise.
+To support the seamless integration and deployment of these solutions, AWS established the AWS Competency Program to help customers identify Consulting and Technology APN Partners with deep industry experience and expertise.

-For more information or to schedule a personal demonstration, please visit "nofollow" >clevertap.com.
+For more information or to schedule a personal demonstration, please visit clevertap.com.

 About CleverTap

 CleverTap is the leading customer engagement and retention platform that helps brands maximize user lifetime value.
 Over 8,000 consumer brands around the world, including Vodafone, Star, Sony, Discovery, Fandango LATAM, Carousell, and Gojek trust CleverTap to help them improve user engagement and retention thereby growing long term revenue.
 CleverTap is backed by leading venture capital firms including Sequoia India, Tiger Global Management, Accel, and Recruit Holdings, and operates out of San Francisco, Seattle, London, Singapore, and Mumbai.
-For more information, visit "nofollow" >clevertap.com or follow them on "nofollow" >LinkedIn and "nofollow" >Twitter.
+For more information, visit clevertap.com or follow them on LinkedIn and Twitter.

 ALSO READ